Toowoombawest/ChurchWebsite/content/post/pewsheet27621.md

 #### Sentence

-> The steadfast loce of the Lord never ceases, his mercies never come to an end; they are new every morning; great is your faithfulness
+> The steadfast love of the Lord never ceases, his mercies never come to an end; they are new every morning; great is your faithfulness

 #### Prayer of the Day